danialafjeh/Project-5-ToDoList-RESTful-API/README.md

 # 📚 API Documentation

 The project includes automatic API documentation powered by OpenAPI and Swagger UI.
+NOTE: Because of using APIView, Swagger may missed some of endpoints in documenting. for better analyzing, please read views.py too.
 Available documentation endpoints:

 ```http